 Ingredients for Pressure Cooker Pork Shank Carrots Soup

-- Dried jujubes (Red dates/Chinese dates) 紅棗 – we bought ours at our local traditional Chinese medicine & herbs store.
+Dried dates 蜜棗 – we bought ours at our local traditional Chinese medicine & herbs store.
 You may find these at local Asian markets too.

 Now it’s YOUR turn to take out your pressure cooker and make some Pressure Cooker Pork Shank Carrots Soup!

-- Prepare the Ingredients: Soak 1 small piece of chenpi in cold water for 20 minutes.
-Wash the dried jujubes with cold running tap water.
+Prepare Ingredients: Soak 1 small piece of chenpi in cold water for 20 minutes.
+Wash the dried dates with cold running tap water.
 Prepare the rest of the ingredients as listed.

-- Pressure Cook the Soup: Place all the ingredients into the pressure cooker.
+Pressure Cook Pork Shank Soup: Place all the ingredients into the pressure cooker.
 Pour 2L of cold running tap water into the pot.
 Do not add any salt.
-Close the pressure cooker’s lid and pressure cook at High Pressure for 30 minutes.
-Turn off the heat and fully Natural Release (roughly 20 – 25 minutes).
+Close the pressure cooker’s lid and pressure cook at High Pressure for 30 minutes, and full Natural Release (roughly 20 – 25 minutes).
+Turn off the heat.

-- Seasoning: Carefully open the lid and heat up the pressure cooker to bring the soup back to a full boil.
+Seasoning: Carefully open the lid and heat up the pressure cooker to bring the soup back to a full boil.
+Let the soup boil for an extra 20 - 30 minutes (Instant Pot: use Saute function) to add body & thickness to the soup.
 Add sea salt to taste.
 (Make sure to add in the salt slowly and keep tasting.
 Do not over season.)
 For reference: We added roughly 1 ¼ tablespoon of fine sea salt.